wp-plugins/editorial-calendar/readme.txt

 <a href="http://theincidentaleconomist.com/wordpress-plug-in-plug-editorial-calendar/">WordPress Plug-In Plug: Editorial Calendar</a> on <a href="http://theincidentaleconomist.com/">The Incidental Economist</a>

+<a href="http://www.rezdwanhamid.com/tutorials/how-to-use-editorial-calendar-plugin-for-wordpress/">How To Use The Editorial Calendar For WordPress</a> by <a href="http://www.rezdwanhamid.com/">Rezdwan Hamid</a>

 <a href="http://wordcastnet.com/2010/01/12/visually-manage-your-post-publication-dates-with-the-editorial-calendar-wordpress-plugin/">Visually Manage Your Post Publication Dates with the Editorial Calendar WordPress Plugin</a> on <a href="http://wordcastnet.com/">WordCast</a>

 <a href="http://askcharlyleetham.com/blog/guest-authors/powerful-plugins-that-keep-you-organized-and-increase-your-productivity/comment-page-1#comment-5791">Powerful Plugins That Keep You Organized and Increase Your Productivity</a> at <a href="http://www.askcharlyleetham.com">askcharlyleetham.com</a>.

 <a href="http://websuccessdiva.com/seo-copywriting-checklist/">SEO Copywriting Checklist for Wordpress Blogs</a> on <a href="http://websuccessdiva.com/">@WebSuccessDiva</a> is a good article about SEO and using an editorial calendar.

+= Can I see a demo of the calendar? =

+Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

 = How do I get help using the calendar? =

 The <a href="http://groups.google.com/group/wp-edcal">WordPress Editorial Calendar Google Group</a> is a good place to ask questions, find answers, and post feedback.
+We also follow the WordPress.org forum <a href="http://wordpress.org/tags/editorial-calendar?forum_id=10">Editorial Calendar discussion</a>.

 = How do I navigate in the calendar? =

-You can move around in the calendar using the arrows next to the months at the top or your mouse wheel, You can also move using your keyboard:
+You can move around in the calendar using the arrows next to the months at the top or your mouse wheel.
+You can also move using your keyboard:

 <ul>
 <li>Move 1 week into the past - Up Arrow</li>